tripathi/Atmospheric-Athena/README.rst

 3D Atmospheric escape model with ionizing radiative transfer

 What is Atmospheric Athena?
   Atmospheric Athena is a code intended to simulate hydrodynamic escape from close-in giant planets in 3D.
 It uses the `Athena hydrodynamics code <https://trac.princeton.edu/Athena/>`_ (v4.1) with a new ionizing radiative transfer implementation based on `Krumholz et al, 2007 <http://arxiv.org/abs/astro-ph/0606539>`_, to self-consistently model photoionization driven winds from the planet.
 The code is fully compatible with static mesh refinement and MPI parallelization.
 It can handle arbitrary planet potentials and stellar initial conditions.
-The physical system that the code models and the equations that it solves are fully described in Tripathi, Kratter, Murray-Clay, & Krumholz, 2015.
+The physical system that the code models and the equations that it solves are fully described in `Tripathi, Kratter, Murray-Clay, & Krumholz, 2015 <http://arxiv.org/abs/1506.06759>`_.

 Files of note in this repository
   * Mass loss input file: *tst/massloss/athinput.ioniz_sphere_hires*